dockerlead/openvpn-docker-compose/README.md

 # OpenVPN - the coolest deployment by DockerLead - CrazyOptimist

-I know it's not so easy as pie to setup a bug free vpn server for daily use. <br>
+I know it's not so easy as pie to setup a bug-free vpn server for daily use. <br>
 I've tried to minimize the hassle for everyone.
 Hope you love it. <br>
 Before you get started, you will need to have a server on which a UDP port is opened.

 ## How to get it up and running

-It's pretty straight.
+It's pretty straightforward.
 Just follow this commands:
 ```shell
 git pull https://github.com/dockerlead/openvpn-docker-compose.git
 cd openvpn-docker-compose